 Representative Cases in District Courts

 - Paulson et al. v.
-3M Company, C2-04-6309 (Washington County District Court, Minnesota).
+3M Company, No. C2-04-6309 (Washington Cty.
+Dist.
+Ct.).
 Defeated motion seeking class certification of a 67,000 member putative class claiming chemical exposure via drinking water contamination (2007) and obtained a defense verdict on the merits after a seven-week jury trial (2009).

 AV Preeminent, Martindale-Hubbell® (AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.)